canadadev/site/content/benefits/mentorship.md

 3. Empower
 4. Get to the next level!

-This network is in the process of being built as a software platform - currently local mentors and mentees will be matched.
+To sign up as a local mentor - click here - you must be a paying member to be matched

+To sign up as a local mentee - click here - you must be a paying member to be matched